- Life As Mom - http://lifeasmom.com -

 Canvas your friends to find out who is willing and able to help with your wedding event.
 Guess what?
 You don’t need a wedding planner.
 Really.
 Instead draw from the wealth of skills and talents among those close to you.
 An older, married friend served as my coordinator.
 Since I lived with her and her family, she was right there to make me get things done, too.

 We were blessed by friends who baked and decorated the cake, arranged the flowers, acted as DJ, served as shuttle drivers, as well as those who set tables and cleaned house in preparation of the Big Day.
-Andy’s parents even provided their home and garden as the reception location.
+Our landlords even provided their home and garden as the reception location.

 There are an amazing number of things that you can do and make yourself, even moreso now than there were 18 years ago.
 The trick is not to overdo.
 (See tips 1 & 2.)